Where You'll Live

 Photography at All Hours

 Photo House is the ideal place for RIT students with a passion for photography, whether they are photo majors or not.
 Photo House draws students from many programs, including film, industrial design, and computer science.
 Photo House provides convenient facilities that are open 24 hours a day.
-Without leaving your hall you can shoot in the studio, print in one of two black-and-white darkrooms, mount in the print finishing room, and present your work in the gallery or on the Photo House website.
+Without leaving your hall you can shoot in the studio, print in one of two black-and-white darkrooms, mount in the print finishing room, and present your work in the gallery or on the Photo House social media.

 United for Student Leadership, Cultural Enrichment, and Academic Achievement